P1400 LINCOLN - Differential Pressure Feedback Electronic Sensor Circuit Low Voltage

 - Faulty Differential Pressure Feedback Electronic Sensor

-Labor: 1.0The cost of diagnosing the P1400 LINCOLN code is 1.0 hour of labor.
+Labor: 1.0The cost to diagnose the P1400 LINCOLN code is 1.0 hour of labor.
 The auto repair labor rates vary widely across the country, and even within the same city.
 Most auto repairs shops charge between $75 and $150 per hour.

-When is the P1400 LINCOLN code detected?Differential Pressure Feedback Electronic (DPFE) circuit low voltage detected
+When is the code detected?Differential Pressure Feedback Electronic (DPFE) circuit low voltage detected

 - Engine Light ON (or Service Engine Soon Warning Light)